Home

 The newer resort known as Berjaya Hills are located here.
 See the replica of Colmar Village in France, Japanese Village, Botanical Gardens, rabbit park, archery and spa at a cool altitude of about 1,000 metres from sea level.

-Back To Pahang Home Page
+Getting To Pahang

 New!
 Comments